morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 * SNS notification is included in the template.
 It is only automation you get for Inspector.
 But SNS can trigger a Lambda function, to leveage SSM to perform automated remediation.
 * You can create your custom template

+# Trusted Advisor

+Tursted advisor is global service.

+You need to go to us-east-1 to find the CloudWatch event for it.

+## 2 Tiers service

+* Free tier
+* Business subscription